strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 </code-block>
 </code-group>

 ## Destroy

-The `destroy` function found in `./src/index.js` is an asynchronous function that runs before the application gets shut down.
+The `destroy` function, found in `./src/index.js` (or in `./src/index.ts`), is an asynchronous function that runs before the application gets shut down.

 It can be used to gracefully: